A violation of global symmetries from replica wormholes and the fate of black hole remnants: Introduction

 \section{Introduction}

 A longstanding question in quantum gravity is whether exact global symmetries can be present \cite{Misner:1957mt, Giddings:1988cx, Kallosh:1995hi, Polchinski:2003bq, ArkaniHamed:2006dz, Banks:2010zn, Harlow:2018jwu, Harlow:2018tng, Harlow:2020bee}.
-When such global symmetries are present, a problem appears when forming black holes from particles that carry an overall global symmetry charge.
-A semiclassical analysis of evaporation suggests that the Hawking radiation emitted by such black holes is thermal \cite{HAWKING1974, Hawking1975, Hawking:1982dj}.
+Global symmetries provide an important guiding principle to organize universality classes of effective field theories and they are fundamental to our understanding of particle physics and of phases of matter.
+However, when such global symmetries are present in quantum gravity, a problem appears when forming black holes from particles that carry an overall global symmetry charge.
+A semi-classical analysis of evaporation suggests that the Hawking radiation emitted by such black holes is thermal \cite{HAWKING1974, Hawking1975, Hawking:1982dj}.
 Consequently, the global symmetry charge of the black hole cannot significantly change through the evaporation process.
-If the black hole evaporates completely and the resulting state of Hawking radiation is a singlet under the global symmetry (as suggested by the semiclassical analysis), then the evaporation process violates the conservation of the global symmetry charge, a central tenet of global symmetries in quantum field theory.
+If the black hole evaporates completely and the resulting state of Hawking radiation is neutral under the global symmetry (as suggested by the semi-classical analysis), then the evaporation process violates the conservation of the global symmetry charge, a central tenet of the global symmetries in quantum field theory.
 Alternatively, the black hole might not evaporate completely but rather decay to some remnant state that retains the global symmetry charge of the black hole.
-Because in the process of evaporation, a large number of indistinguishable small black holes can be formed \cite{Banks:2010zn}, each with a different global symmetry charge,\footnote{For now, we assume that the global symmetry is continuous or, if discrete, has a large number of irreducible unitary representations. } such states have a much larger degeneracy than what is allowed by the ``central dogma'' \cite{Almheiri:2020cfm}, which states that from the perspective of an outside observer black holes describe quantum systems with $S_\text{BH} = (\text{horizon area})/(4G_N)$ degrees of freedom.
+Because in the process of evaporation, a large number of indistinguishable small black holes can be formed \cite{Banks:2010zn}, each with a different global symmetry charge,\footnote{For now, we assume that the global symmetry is continuous or, if discrete, has a large number of irreducible unitary representations. } such states have a much larger degeneracy than what is allowed by the ``central dogma'' \cite{Almheiri:2020cfm}, which states that from the perspective of an outside observer, black holes describe quantum systems with $S_\text{BH} = (\text{horizon area})/(4G_{\text N})$ degrees of freedom.